 This is your plan if you have an E*TRADE Individual Retirement Account (IRA) with more than $1 million in total assets.
 Otherwise, it’s best suited for those looking for traditional retirement savings accounts and IRAs.

-If your Solo 401k is connected with an E*TRADE checking account or brokerage account like our online trading platform, then there’s another great way to max out your retirement contributions: Roth IRAs.
+If your Solo 401k is connected with an E*TRADE checking or brokerage account like our online trading platform, then there’s another great way to maximize your retirement contributions: Roth IRAs.